-Dogs – they aren’t the fastest animal on the planet, but they can definitely hold their own.
+Dogs aren’t the fastest animal on the planet, but they can definitely hold their own.
 In fact, some dog breeds even make the list of the top 10 fastest animals in the world.

 But what dogs fall into this category, and do Pitbulls make the list?

 “How Fast Can Pit Bulls Run?”

 On average, Pit bulls can keep up to running paces of around 25-30 miles per hour which is approximately 40-48 km/hr!
-This speed elevated Pit bulls as the number 23 fastest dog on the planet.
+This speed elevated Pit bulls to the number 23 fastest dog on the planet.